-4. Designate the RF as a Sponsor of State Terrorism #Terorism

-Lithuania officially recognized RF as a state sponsor and perpetrator of terrorism.
+4. Designate the RF as a Sponsor of State Terrorism #Terorism Progress: Yes Lithuania officially recognized RF as a state sponsor and perpetrator of terrorism.
 USA US Senate approved a resolution calling to recognizing RF as a sponsor of terrorism + a similar bill on recognizing Russia as a state sponsor of terrorism was presented at the US House of Representatives (the lower house of the US Congress + Blinken said that he is not ready to make such a decision + US State Department called RF a "human trafficking" state, a draft Resolution on recognizing Russia's actions in Ukraine as a genocide was registered in the US Senate.
+On Sep 14, the US senators Richard Blumenthal (Democratic) and Lindsey Graham (Republican) introduced a law according to which Russia can be recognized as a SST.
 NATO recognised RF as "the most significant and direct threat".
 Latvia recognized Russia as a sponsor of terrorism.